 The next day, President Trump finally responded to the bomb threats.
 He said:

-The Secure Community Network advises Jewish organizations about taking security precautions.
+The Secure Community Network is a group that advises Jewish organizations about taking security precautions.
 The group's national director, Paul Goldenberg, said:

 "I've been in the business for 20-plus years, and this is unprecedented.
 It's more methodical than meets the eye."

 Angie Arnold who works as the Sabes Jewish Community Center in Minneapolis, MN, posted a picture of four empty cribs on Facebook.
 They had held 18 babies when a bomb threat was received at the Center.
-The cribs were full of babies when they were pushed out of the building and left in the parking lot.
-The babies were taken to a safe location.
+The cribs were pushed out of the building and left in the parking lot.
+The babies were quickly taken to a safe location.